Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Use dispatchAfterResponse() for long-running tasks

-Let’s use the most straightforward example possible: you have a contact form.
-Sending an email may take between one or two seconds, depending on your method.
+Let us use a simple example.
+You have a contact form.
+Sending an email may take one or two seconds.

-What if you could delay this until the user receives your server’s response?
+What if you could delay this until after the user gets the response?

 SendContactEmail::dispatchAfterResponse($input);